Mum Jokmok: Film roles

-Mum is perhaps best known for his film role as George (in English) or "Dirty Balls", a translation of the Isan language term "Buk Hum Lare" (บักหำแหล่), the comic-relief character in Ong-Bak: Muay Thai Warrior, a popular action film that stars Tony Jaa.
+Mum is perhaps best known for his film role as George (in English) or "Dirty Balls," a translation of the Isan language term "Buk Hum Lare" (บักหำแหล่), the comic-relief character in Ong-Bak, a popular action film starring Tony Jaa.

-Mum reprised the comic-relief role in the follow up to Ong-Bak, Tom-Yum-Goong.
+Mum reprised the comic-relief role in the follow-up to Ong-Bak, Tom-Yum-Goong.
 Instead of a con artist, as in Ong-Bak, he is a Sydney police inspector.
-Much of the comedy in Tom-Yum-Goong was over Mum speaking English, which is his third language (after Issan Lao and Thai).
-A gag reel over the closing credits shows him struggling with many of his lines.
+Much of the comedy in Tom-Yum-Goong was about Mum speaking English, which is his third language (after Issan Lao and Thai).
+A gag reel over the closing credits shows him struggling with many lines.

-His first starring film role was in 2001's Killer Tattoo, the debut film of director Yuthlert Sippapak.
-A story about a group of bumbling hitmen, his character was called Dog Badbomb.
+His first starring role was in 2001's Killer Tattoo, director Yuthlert Sippapak's debut film.
+The film is about a group of bumbling hitmen, and his character is called Dog Badbomb.

-After the success of Ong-Bak, Mum was able to write, direct and star in his own film, The Bodyguard, a wire fu action comedy in which he portrays a bodyguard who is fired after the billionaire he is protecting is killed.
-Martial-arts action was choreographed by Panna Ritikrai, and Ong-Bak's Tony Jaa has a small part as a fighter in a supermarket.
+After the success of Ong-Bak, Mum was able to write, direct and star in his own film, The Bodyguard, a wire fu action comedy in which he portrays a bodyguard fired after the billionaire he is protecting is killed.
+Martial arts action was choreographed by Panna Ritikrai, and Ong-Bak's Tony Jaa plays a small part as a fighter in a supermarket.
 One of the most famous scenes is when Mum's character runs naked across Bangkok's crowded Victory Monument public square, a major junction for public transportation.
-In the "making of" documentary on the film's DVD, Mum said the scene was one of the most embarrassing things he has ever done.
+In the "Making of" documentary on the film's DVD, Mum said the scene was one of the most embarrassing things he has ever done.

-Mum wrote, directed and starred in 2005's Yam Yasothon (Hello Yasothon), in which returned to his roots as a nightclub comedian for a musical romantic comedy set in rural northeastern Thailand in 1967.
-It was an homage to the Thai musical comedies of the 1960s and '70s, especially the films of Mitr Chaibancha and Petchara Chaowarat.
-The dialogue was entirely in the Isan Lao dialect, and for screenings in Bangkok it Thai subtitles so that central Thais could understand it more easily.
+Mum wrote, directed, and starred in 2005's Yam Yasothon (Hello Yasothon), in which he returned to his roots as a nightclub comedian for a musical romantic comedy set in rural northeastern Thailand in 1967.
+It was an homage to the Thai musical comedies of the 1960s and '70s, especially the Mitr Chaibancha and Petchara Chaowarat films.
+The dialogue was entirely in the Isan Lao dialect, and for screenings in Bangkok, it had Thai subtitles so that central Thais could understand it more easily.
 In the Thailand National Film Awards, Yam Yasothon received a best-actress nomination for Mum's co-star, Janet Kheaw.